I-am-Rudi/WritersCrucible/README.md

 * **Status Bar Progress:** Your daily character count and goal are always visible.
 * **Multiple Challenge Levels:** Choose the challenge that fits your schedule and goals.
-* **Automatic Character Tracking:** Automatically counts characters as you type in your configured file types.
+* **Universal Character Tracking:** Automatically counts characters from all input methods:
+  - Manual typing
+  - Copy/paste operations (ignored to prevent cheating)
+  - GitHub Copilot completions (both inline and dropdown)
+  - All other text insertions
+* **Intelligent Input Detection:** Distinguishes between different types of text input and applies appropriate tracking rules.
 * **Daily Reset:** Your progress automatically resets to zero each day, and the previous day's work is saved to your project's history.
 * **Crucible-Specific Commands:** For the "3K Crucible" challenge, add character bonuses for revision and citation work.
 * **Persistent, Scoped State:** Your challenge and progress are saved independently for each project.